Skip to Content

 To build operations in Design Studio, you must select an operation type, which then creates an operation with certain components that are pre-placed for configuration.
 While easy to use, the operation types have limited flexibility.

-With Cloud Studio, you can now populate each operation directly with appropriate activities, scripts, and transformations.
+With Integration Studio, you can now populate each operation directly with appropriate activities, scripts, and transformations.
 This provides for more flexibility to create operations to meet the business use case.
 Contextual menus guide you to add components in the correct order.

 Transformation mapping